 What Are Maintenance Metrics?

 Maintenance metrics are key performance indicators (KPIs) used to track and measure the performance of maintenance processes.
 These metrics provide valuable insights into how well assets are being maintained, where resources are being allocated, and how effective maintenance strategies are at preventing equipment failures and downtime.
-There are 6 asset maintenance metrics that you need to focus on.

 Mean Time to Repair (MTTR)